abdnh/anki-incontext/src/user_files/README.txt

 This folder contains user files that are preserved when updating the add-on.

-Currently, fetched sentences are stored in sentences.json here.
+Currently, fetched sentences are cached in the sentences.db file here.